Bjernson/aws-java-spring-dev-workshop/README.md

 <hr>

-## Module 3 (time duration : 30 mins)
+## Module 3 : Using AWS services (time duration : 30 mins)
 From this module, we are beginning to develop application using AWS services.
 We will complete the following tasks.
 - Resize a file and save it to local folder
 - Upload a file to S3 using AWS SDK
-- Retrieve information from picture and Translate text using Amazon Translate
+- Retrieve information from picture using Amazon Rekognition and Translate text using Amazon Translate
 - Change database from Mysql to Aurora for Mysql
 - Store a file meta data to DynamoDB